Curious about rum? What is rum? How is rum made? Let’s learn about rum. Our Rum 101 primer is here to help.

 Some rums are made directly from cane juice, which is fermented immediately after being crushed.
 This raw sugar cane liquid typically contains 18 to 24 percent sugar in solution.
 Rums made from fresh sugar cane juice include the cachaças from Brazil and the Rhums Agricole from Martinique.
 Raw cane juice is not able to be stored for extended periods and must be fermented soon after being crushed.

 Most of the rum distilled in the world today is made from molasses, a by-product of the crystalline sugar making process.
 After all of the crystalline sugar has been removed from the sugar cane juice, the left-over molasses still contains fermentable sugars and can be stored for extended periods of time.
-A finer quality premium table-grade molasses contains more natural sugars and flavors.
+Often, the term “Black Strap” is used to refer to a low grade of molasses that has the least amount of sugar remaining in the liquid.

 A third type of rum stock is concentrated sugar cane syrup, sometimes referred to Sugar Cane Honey or Sweet Table-Grade Molasses, which still contains all the sugars present in cane juice, with most of the water removed.
 This concentrated cane syrup may contain more than 90 percent sugar and is able to be stored to be fermented and distilled at a later date.

 In simple terms, the classic centuries-old process of making rum from sugar cane juice is straightforward.
-When the cane fields are harvested, the stalks of cane are crushed and the juice collected.
-After extracting crystalline sugar from the reduced juice, the resulting left-over molasses is fermented to begin the rum process.
+When the cane fields are harvested, the stalks of cane are crushed and the juice (or molasses) is fermented to begin the rum process.

 Modern Methods Of Making Rum